vincecampanale/blog/_posts/2016-12-09-factorialize-a-number.markdown

 ```
 {: .language-javascript}

 Let's make this better.
-First of all, nobody said that I had to arrive at the factorial by counting down (`5 * 4 * 3 * 2 * 1`).
-I can just as easily get the correct answer by counting up.
+First of all, there's no reason to arrive at the factorial by counting down (`5 * 4 * 3 * 2 * 1`).
+I can more easily get the correct answer by counting up.
 Second of all, there's no need to update *two* variables, `product` and `num`.
-One good thing about this solution, however, is that it establishes a base case (if num is 0, return 1).
+One good thing about this solution, however, is that it establishes a base case (if `num` is 0, return 1).
 The base case is very important.
 Okay, onwards.

 #### Solution 2 (Going up!)
 ```